groonga/groonga/doc/source/reference/functions/sub_filter.rst

 ``filter_string``
 ^^^^^^^^^^^^^^^^^

-It specifies a search condition in :doc:`/reference/grn_expr/script_syntax`.
+Specifies a search condition in :doc:`/reference/grn_expr/script_syntax`.
 It is evaluated in ``scope`` context.